electro-logic/Oscilloscope/README.md

 Remote control your oscilloscope, configure settings and acquire data points

-To avoid installing the NI-VISA Runtime (few Gigabytes), please have a look at the branch https://github.com/electro-logic/Oscilloscope/tree/TinyDriver
+To avoid installing the NI-VISA Runtime (few Gigabytes), please have a look at the branch https://github.com/electro-logic/Oscilloscope/tree/TinyDriver that needs a tiny driver (24 KBytes) only.

 ## Projects